heisbuba/quantvat/.github/README.md

-# **Crypto Volume Analysis Toolkit**
+# 📈 Crypto Volume Analysis Toolkit (CryptoVAT)

-Is a powerful web-based suite designed for crypto analysts and traders.
-It tracks high-volume tokens across the last 24 hours, performing cross-market analysis using integrated Spot and Futures data.
+**A powerful web-based suite designed for crypto analysts and traders.** It tracks high-volume tokens across the last 24 hours, performing cross-market analysis using integrated Spot and Futures data.
 Generate professional, data-driven PDF reports directly in your browser with zero setup required.

 # **Demo**